 #1 Update Listing Information

 Make sure that the information about your rental property is up-to-date.
+When managing short-term properties always be concerned about short-term rental laws and requirements.
 The last thing you want is for your tenants to express their disappointment that the short-term rental property didn’t meet their expectations – what makes this worse is if they choose to write it in the form of a one-star review.

 If you say goodbye to the hot tub, make sure to let your would-be tenants know about this downgrade.
 If you got rid of the fridge, don’t forget to state this in the listing, too.
 You don’t want to disappoint your short-term tenants.
 It would be awfully sad if they found out the unit “catfished” them.